Ladywood B16 8, Highgate, Spring Vale B10 0, Lozells, Aston, Sparkbrook, Edgbaston, Merry Hill B66 2, Nechells, Bordesley Green

 MCB eliminates accidental contact, which is the first and most important feature.
 It is operated and controlled without any problem.

-Circuit overloading has been identified as the main reason circuit breaker tripping occurs.
+Circuit overloading is most commonly responsible for circuit breaker trippage.
 It’s simply that too many power-consuming devices are being run simultaneously on the same circuit.

 A short circuit is the next-most dangerous.
-A short circuit occurs when one wire/phase touches another or touches a “neutral” in the circuit.
+A short circuit is when a wire/phase comes in contact with another wire/phase or a “neutral” wire within the circuit.
 The circuit cannot handle the high current flow caused by these two wires touching each other.

 Ground faults are almost identical to short circuits.
 This is when a wire hot touches the ground.